CanCanCommunity/cancancan/docs/Authorizing-controller-actions.md

 end
 ```

-It is important that any custom loading behavior happens **before** the call to `load_and_authorize_resource`.
+It is important that any custom loading behavior happens **before** the call to `load_and_authorize_resource!`.
 If you have `authorize_resource` in your `ApplicationController` then you need to use `prepend_before_action` to do the loading in the controller subclasses so it happens before authorization.

 ## authorize_resource